atlemagnussen/markdown-link-manager/README.md

 [gb]: https://toolchain.gitbook.com/
 [mkd]: https://www.mkdocs.org/
-Ironically this wiki is only for testing purpose.

-Since the lib I am building is solving the issue of:
+This lib is trying to solve a very specific case:

-You want to host a set of markdown docs like this very [wiki](./wiki) and additionally want to use a static generator like [GitBook][gb] or [MkDocs][mkd] to create a different presentation of the documentation.
+You want to host a set of markdown docs like this very [wiki](./wiki) and **additionally** want to use a static generator like [GitBook][gb] or [MkDocs][mkd] to create a different presentation of the documentation.

 Typically the only thing that stands in the way of this is the different style of the links required.

 * When you host your wiki i.e on github you want to use relative links between your docs: `[About](./docs/about)`
 * But your static generator might want it to be absolute like `[About](/docs/about)` or use .md ending `[About](/docs/about.md) `